Vermicomposting can be very easy to manage once you get the hang of things. But not everyone gets it right first time.

 Bear these things in mind, avoid these common mistakes, and you should find that your vermicomposting system works well.

 Contact us if you have any questions.
-Also, all orders include support in case you have any problem with your wormery.
+Also, all orders include support by email in case you have any problem with your compost worms and/or worm composters.
+If you want a live personalized training, we also offer it.

 Have fun with your new activity and congrats to start vermicomposting! 🎉